florianboergel/florianboergel.github.io/_pages/code.md

  Temperature and humidity are out of phase, with humidity leading by roughly 1 / 8 year.

-In the atmosphere the relative humidity of the air is increased, and condensation results when air temperature is reduced to the dew point or when sufficient water vapour is added to saturate the air
+In the atmosphere the relative humidity of the air is increased, and condensation results when air temperature is reduced to the dew point or when sufficient water vapor is added to saturate the air